Charles Thomas Ward (1829-1887) – a Tottenham publican

 • Charles William Ward (1862-1948).
 Sometimes known as William Charles Ward, he was born in Tottenham and worked as a salesman and warehouseman for a drapery.
 He married Kent-born Gertrude Botten and had a family with her.
 They were living in Uxbridge at the time of the 1939 Register.
 Gertrude and Charles both died in 1948.

 • Edwin Ward (1864-1944).
-Edwin worked as a clerk, cashier and warehouseman, married Ann Elizabeth Bride of East London in 1887 an had children with her.
-They lived in New Southgate, Middlesex, for many years.
+Edwin worked as a clerk, cashier and warehouseman, married Ann Elizabeth Bride of East London in 1887 and had children with her.
+They lived in Wood Green and New Southgate, Middlesex, for many years.
 He died in 1944, Ann in 1949.

 • Albert Ward (1865-????).
 Albert married Eliza Hockley of Tottenham in 1895 and raised a family.
 He worked as a salesman.
 Eliza described herself as a widow in the 1911 census but it’s unclear when Alfred died.